coendvrs/nextcloud-and-mysql-in-docker-compose/README.md

 `> vagrant ssh`

 ## Docker Installation
 Now we want to start installing the needed packages to run our environment and we are starting with docker.
-In order to not have to use `sudo` for every command we are going into superuser mode.
-Make sure to first set a root password with `sudo passwd root` and fill in a new password if it prompts you too.
-By using the command `su -` we will login as root and now we can start installing docker.
+In order to not have to use `$ sudo` for every command we are going into superuser mode.
+Make sure to first set a root password with `$ sudo passwd root` and fill in a new password if it prompts you too.
+By using the command `$ su -` we will login as root and now we can start installing docker.

-First we want to update our package list with `apt update` and after that we can install docker with `apt -y install docker.io`.
-I will be using combined commands in order to work more efficiently so for me this command will be `apt update && apt -y install docker.io`
+First we want to update our package list with `$ apt update` and after that we can install docker with `$ apt -y install docker.io`.
+I will be using combined commands in order to work more efficiently so for me this command will be `$ apt update && apt -y install docker.io`

 Docker should now be succesfully installed.
-In order to test it out you can use `docker --version`
+In order to test it out you can use `$ docker --version`

 ## Docker Compose Installation
 Next we will be installing docker-compose, a tool that was developed to help define and share multi-container applications.
-Firstly go to the following link to find out what the latest version is of compose https://github.com/docker/compose/releases At the time of writing this is 2.2.2 or 2.20.2.
+Firstly go to the following link to find out what the latest version is of compose https://docs.docker.com/compose/release-notes/ At the time of writing this is 1.29.2.

-Now within your ubuntu machine download compose with the following command and replace x.xx.x with the correct version, in this case 2.20.2. \
-`curl -L "https://github.com/docker/compose/releases/download/x.xx.x/dockercompose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose`
+Now within your ubuntu machine download compose with the following command and replace x.xx.x with the correct version, in this case 1.29.2. `$ curl -L "https://github.com/docker/compose/releases/download/x.xx.x/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose`

+Lastly make the program executable with `$ chmod +x /usr/local/bin/docker-compose` and test if it works with `$ docker-compose --version`
+Docker-Compose should now be succesfully installed.

 ## Nextcloud Installation